ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+any court to thwart a measure of right
+and justice.&quot;
+Facts About Human Life.
+There are about 3,064 languages in
+the world, and its inhabitants profess
+more that 1,000 religions.
+The num­
+ber of men is about equal to the num­
+ber of women.
+The average of life is
 about thirty-three years.
 To 1,000 per­
 sons, only one reaches 100 years of life;
 to every 100, six reach the age of sixty­